Mason-auten/intro_grad_research/README.md

 ## Acknowledgments

-This course was developed by Mason Auten and Patrick Buhr and draws inspiration from:
+This course was developed by Mason Auten and Patrick Buhr and draws inspiration from courses taught by Brenton Kenkel, Jim Bisbee, and Andres Gannon.
+We also thank Rachel Lienesch and Nguyen Ha for sharing materials.

--   Brenton Kenkel’s *Mathematical Foundations of Political Analysis*
--   Jim Bisbee's *Statistics for Political Research I*
--   Andres Gannon: All skills related instruction.